yuzawa-san/googolplex-theater/README.md

 * Config is updated periodically as our dashboard needs change.
 The updates are automatically picked up.
 * If a screen needs to be refreshed, one can do so by accessing the web UI and hitting a few buttons.

+Alternatively, you may use Docker if you Pi is newer.

 ### Using a Custom Receiver

 If you wish to customize the behavior of the receiver from just displaying a single URL in an IFRAME, see the example custom receiver in `receiver/custom.html`.